Smart Home Activity Recognition boosts quality of life

 The growing elderly population requires intelligent tools to support senior people in their homes.
 Advancements within Human Activity Recognition (HAR) make it possible to keep track of a person’s daily activities to early detect potential health problems early and facilitate a long and independent life.

-Rebeen Ali Hamad, licentiate student at Halmstad University, will present his research about smart home based HAR at his licentiate seminar on February 24.
+Rebeen Ali Hamad, licentiate student at Halmstad University, presented his research about smart home based HAR at his licentiate seminar on February 24, 2022.

 “Our research findings can support independent living for elderly people in their own homes, since HAR enables caregivers to monitor residents in their smart environment homes remotely.”